 Figure 4.
 Image of mouse 3 h post-injection of attenuated strain of P. aeruginosa PGN5+mucE carrying a bioluminescent marker.
 The bioluminescent bacteria were detectable until 18-24 h following injection.
 During this period, the bioluminescence remained at the site of injection indicating the bacteria stayed localized to injection site.
 This mouse fully recovered with no adverse effects.

-TABLE OF MATERIALS:

 DISCUSSION: